- An IRMAA is a surcharge added to your monthly Medicare Part B and Part D premiums, based on your yearly income.

 - SSA.
 To get information about IRMAA and the appeals process, the SSA can be contacted directly at 800-772-1213.

 - SHIP.
-These are state programs that provide free assistance with your Medicare questions.
-You can find out more about your state’s SHIP program here.
+The State Health Insurance Assistance Program (SHIP) provides free assistance with your Medicare questions.
+You can find out how to contact your state’s SHIP program here.

 - Medicaid.
 Medicaid is a joint federal and state program that assists people who have a lower income or resources with their medical costs.
 You can find more information or check if you’re eligible on the Medicaid site.